 Why Oakville?

-Compared to other smaller cities in Canada, Oakville is actually quite a busy centre of industry where the cost of living is not the cheapest you’ll find in the country.
+Compared to other smaller cities in Canada, Oakville is actually quite a busy center of industry where the cost of living is not the cheapest you’ll find in the country.
 However, the average salary is also higher than you’d find in other rural regions which matches the costs incurred while giving you the chance to build a high standard of living for your family.

 The main languages spoken are French and English while schooling is conducted in English.
-You’ll also find that the public schooling system is free and in close proximity to the different neighbourhoods in Oakville.
+You’ll also find that the public schooling system is free and in close proximity to the different neighborhoods in Oakville.
 Another saving of living in Canada, in general, is that public healthcare is also free and smaller cities often have less waiting time to receive these services due to the smaller population.

 The province of Ontario also has several national parks to visit as well as Canada’s first urban national park, Rouge National Urban Park which is near Toronto.
 Other things to see include breathtaking lakes and rivers that are ideal for canoeing and swimming in the summer months.